frikkfossdal/Vespidae/developLog/README.md

 **Keep this in mind** on bigger files / longer programs.

 I also did some network changes on the test machine.
 This is documented in frikk-clank documentation.

+# 2303_2022

+Added a new sorting component that lets us choose different types of sorting (x,y,z or tool) and direction/reverse.
+There might be more interesting things to sort by but we can add these as we go along.
+The sort functions are all defined as static function in Gmaker.

+There still is an error in the solver / translation routines in Actions.
+It adds the last point of the previous operation to the travel.
+This made sense when I didnt have tool changing but is wrong now.
+This is highest priority on fix list.